This bespoke insider travel guide to Maui, Hawaii features everything you need to know about the best things to do, see, and explore on the island.

 - Peak tourism season in Maui runs from December-January each year.
 This is the busiest and most expensive time to visit the island, but it’s also when the weather is the best (especially if you are coming from somewhere else that’s freezing cold!).

 - Maui is a tropical climate, so it experiences warm weather year-round.
 There is, however, a dry season and a wet season.
-The dry season in Maui runs from April to October, and the wet season spans November to March.
+The dry season in Maui runs from April to October, and the wet season spans from November to March.
 The annual precipitation average on Maui is about 400 inches, but most of that is in high-elevation rainforests above Hana.
 Otherwise, if you plan on spending most of your time at the beach or on the coast, you don’t need to pack rain gear.
 (Kihei, for example, only gets 10 inches of rain annually.)

 - Yes, Uber and Lyft are both available on Maui.
 Both rideshare services can do pickups and dropoffs at Kahului Airport, as well.